Skip to main content

 Research Interests:

-social justice, scholar-activism, feminist and anti-racist praxis and pedagogy, urban political ecology, climate and carbon governance
+climate and carbon governance, climate justice, urban political ecology, social justice, scholar-activism, feminist and anti-racist praxis and pedagogy, art-science collaborations.

 Urban Climate Justice: Theory, Praxis, Resistance Edited by Jennifer L. Rice, Joshua Long, and Anthony Levenda.
 UGA Press.
 Available May 1, 2023.
 ORDER here.